crwsolutions/SourceDepend/README.md

 ## How to use it

-Install it and add an attribute to the fields you want be set in your constructor, like so:
+Install it and add an attribute to the fields and properties you want be set in your constructor, like so:

 ```csharp
 public partial class ExampleService